 You can turn off or change settings for automatically clearing browsing history in Chrome.
 You can also control what information the browser keeps and gets rid of.

 If your browsing history is being deleted automatically after each session, you can turn it off in your Google Account settings.
-Click on your user icon in the top right corner of the browser window and go to the Data and Personalisation tab.
-In the Activity Controls section, click on Web and App Activity and turn off auto-delete.

 How do I stop Google Chrome from showing my search history?

 You can disable search and location history in your Google Account settings:

 - Click your user icon in the top right of Chrome

 - Go to the Data and Personalisation tab

 - Scroll down to the Activity Controls screen

 - Uncheck the first checkbox.
 You’ll be asked for confirmation